Mental Health Crisis Services

 Benton County Behavioral Health partners with Corvallis Police Department (CPD) to respond to service calls related to mental health crisis.
 This results in more people getting supportive mental health treatment and resources, and fewer people spending time in the emergency room or jail due to mental health crisis.

-Coming in 2024: Benton County Crisis Center
+Coming Soon: Benton County Crisis Stabilization and Respite

 Related Services and Info